calipho-sib/nextprot-snorql/README.md

 [AngularJS](http://angularjs.org) + [Brunch](http://brunch.io) + [Bootstrap](http://twitter.github.com/bootstrap/)

 The purpose of this project is to develop a new version of the original [SNORQL](https://github.com/kurtjx/SNORQL) interface that use the latest web standards for javascript and CSS.
+Live site http://evaletolab.github.io/angular-snorql

 ## Installation
   >npm install